Valley of the Dolls (film): Plot

 Anne and Lyon begin a romance, but Lyon resists Anne's wish to marry.
 When he abruptly leaves for England, Anne is distraught; she is further upset when her mother dies.
 Soon Anne's poise and natural beauty attract the attention of her boss's client, Kevin Gillmore, who hires her to promote his line of cosmetics in television and print ads.
 Kevin falls in love with Anne, but their relationship ends amicably when Anne realizes they are incompatible.

 Jennifer follows Neely's path to Hollywood, where she marries nightclub singer Tony Polar.
 She becomes pregnant but undergoes an abortion after learning that Tony has the hereditary condition Huntington's chorea—a fact his domineering half-sister and manager Miriam had been concealing.
 When Tony's mental and physical health decline, Miriam and Jennifer place him in a sanitarium.
 Faced with Tony's mounting medical expenses, Jennifer reluctantly makes French "art films"—softcore pornography—to pay the bills.
-Jennifer learns she has breast cancer and, thinking her body is her only currency, commits suicide rather than face a mastectomy.
+Jennifer learns she has breast cancer and, thinking her body is her only currency and her career would end if she had a mastectomy, overdoses on "dolls," and kills herself.

 Neely's drug and alcohol abuse lands her in the same sanitarium as Tony, where they discover each other when Neely begins singing in the common area and he joins her.
 After she is released, Lyon gets her a role in a Broadway play.
 Neely soon causes trouble by having an affair with Lyon and attending a press party for Helen.
 During a catfight in the ladies' room, Neely removes Helen's wig and throws it in the toilet.
 Lyon ends his relationship with Neely when she relapses and is replaced by her understudy.
 Neely continues her bender at a nearby bar and is left screaming and sobbing in a deserted alley when the bar closes.

 Upset by Lyon's infidelity, Anne dabbles in "dolls" and almost drowns in the ocean while intoxicated.
 She returns to New England to live with her Aunt Amy.
 Lyon follows Anne to New England and asks her to marry him.
 She declines his offer and remains happily single and independent.